jthingelstad/POAP2RSS/README.md

 # POAP2RSS

 **POAP2RSS** is a service that generates an RSS feed for any [POAP](https://poap.xyz) event or collector, making it easy to subscribe to claim activity.
-Whether you're an event organizer, a collector, or using automation tools like [Zapier](https://zapier.com) — **POAP2RSS** provides a feed of the latest claims.
+Whether you're an event organizer, a collector, or using automation tools — **POAP2RSS** provides a feed of the latest claims.

 Visit [poap2rss.com](https://www.poap2rss.com) for more.